Stephaniedroop/Collider_cogsci25/README.md

 2. Setting up Collider worlds and getting model predictions for them:

-- `set_params.R` - small script to set the different probabilities we want to manipulate for the model and experiment
+- `setParams.R` - small script to set the different probabilities we want to manipulate for the model and experiment
 - `getModelPreds.R` - get model predictions
 - `functionsN2.R` - static script of functions used to set up the worlds and run the CESM model
-- `modpred_processing2.R` - get the model predictions in a user-friendly format: Wrangles and renames variables, splits out node values 0 and 1
+- `modelProcessing.R` - get the model predictions in a user-friendly format: Wrangles and renames variables, splits out node values 0 and 1

-3.
+3. Lesioning models, combining with participants, optimising, plotting

+- `modelCombLesions.Rmd`
+- `optimise.Rmd`
+- `reportingFigs.Rmd`

 ### FOLDER Experiment